 A Softer Shade of Red began as a body image blog.
 In 2014, I got fed up with my attitude about my body, my weight, and beauty.
-You see, after quitting smoking and a three year bout with depression, I was at the heaviest I had ever been, 270 pounds, and felt hopeless.
+You see, after quitting smoking and three years into my worst bout with depression, I was at the heaviest I had ever been, 270 pounds, and felt hopeless.
 I loathed myself, couldn’t stand to look in a mirror, and had no hope for lasting change after a lifetime of destructive yo-yo dieting and an eating disorder, bulimia.

-So I made a conscious decision, I would no longer wait until I was thin to be beautiful.
-For my own health and sanity, I decided that I would make a conscious effort to believe that I was beautiful (and therefore worthy) and combat the lies about my self that I had so long believed.
+So I made a decision, I would no longer wait until I was thin to be beautiful.
+For my own health and sanity, I decided that I would make a conscious effort to believe that I was beautiful (and therefore worthy) and combat the lies about myself that I had so long believed.

 It has been an interesting journey and I have learned a lot over the years, much of which I’ve blogged about in detail so I won’t rehash it all, but to sum it up: